 - Occasional DIY noise during the day

-- Noise from household appliances such as washing machines in daytime hours
+- Noise from household appliances like washing machines

 - Babies crying